Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 With herbs, you can sweeten the smell of nesting boxes, repel flying insects during the summer, provide a healthy breathing environment, and more.
-(Just remember that herbs aren’t a magical panacea – you must keep your coop clean, and refresh your bedding weekly, and perform other good animal husbandry practices).
+Just remember that herbs aren’t a magical panacea – you must keep your coop clean, refresh your bedding weekly, and perform other good animal husbandry practices.

 We’ll dive into each of these reasons below.
 We’ll also cover which herbs or herb blends work for each specific reason.

 What’s not commonly understood is that herbs have specific traditional uses.
-Humans have sorted it out over centuries, and now there’s even studies to show how useful herbs are.
+Humans have sorted it out over centuries, and now there are even studies to support the positive use of herbs.
 Because people now know so much about herbs, we also are aware that an herbal combination can work against you.

-For the best results with nesting herbs, it’s crucial to buy your flock’s nesting herbs from a safe source and to verify the herbs in the bottle are the real deal.
+For the best results with nesting herbs, it’s crucial to buy your flock’s nesting herbs from a safe source and to verify the herbs in the bottle or the bag are the real deal.

 Skip the grocery store because their herbs can sit around warehouses for YEARS.
 You can’t really know where they came from OR if they’re 100% pure.
 The herbs could easily be treated with chemicals (supposedly) safe for humans, but not meant for chickens to eat.

-Many times, companies will combine lesser quality herbs, or even a different species of plants.
+Many times, companies will combine lesser-quality herbs or even different species of plants.
 One example is cinnamon.
 Most cinnamon sold isn’t actually cinnamon.
 It’s cassia bark or a completely different herb called Chinese Cinnamon.
 Similar, but definitely NOT cinnamon.
 Cassia bark and Chinese Cinnamon don’t have the same benefits for repelling pests.